arisah-ijeoma/virtual_check_creator/README.md

 This is a simple program that allows you create a virtual cheque by adding a recipient's name, date and amount.

-This program runs on Ruby version 2.5.1
+The program runs on Ruby version 2.5.1

+The program assumes you have `chromedriver` installed in order to run js tests.

 To set up locally, you have to do the following: